 The transcript is the official record of the academic performance of the student at ACM.
 Students may acquire either an unofficial transcript or an official university transcript.
 Either may be requested at ACM’s

 Official Transcripts may be mailed directly to the student or to the institution of the student's choice (address required),or may be ordered for pick-up in the Registrar's Office.
 The first official transcript is free for current students.
 Veterans and active military are not charged for transcripts.
 Alumni and Former ACM students may use the same site to order Official Transcripts.
 Note that transcript requests for non-current students are charged $10 per transcript.
+There is no fee for unofficial transcripts.

 Students are required to make satisfactory progress toward their degree each term.
 Satisfactory progress standards apply to all students regardless of enrollment status (full-time or part-time).
 Students are evaluated at the end of every semester.